danitcodes/danitcodes/README.md

 ### 🤩 Yes, that

 - Thorough, clear documentation
-- Checklists
+- All the Checklists™️
-- Design systems
-- REPL-driven & Test-driven development
+- REPL-driven, Test-driven, & README-driven development

 ### 📫 Connect